Denis2054/Hands-on-Chatbots/README.md

 # Hands-On Chatbot and Conversational UI Development
-## by Denis Rothman for an O'Reilly live course
+## by Denis Rothman for live Packt and Safari Online training

 ## Goal
 This document is for a live course on O'Reilly's e-learning platform.